pablo53/spark-lab/README.md

 ## Laboratory

-1. Run the laboratory in Kubernetes ia Helm:
+1. Run the laboratory in Kubernetes via Helm:

    > `./helm-install.sh`